 A student who has attempted CS301 and CS302 in one calendar year and has failed to pass the assessment for one of the courses, but who has achieved a mark of 50% or better when both courses are added together and the average taken, may be granted an aggregated credit in Computer Science 3.
-Note that aggregation cannot occur if the mark for the failed course is less than 40%.
 A pass in Computer Science 3 requires that all DP and sub-minima requirements in both CS301 and CS302 should have been met.
 Note that the courses may only be aggregated if they are taken in the same calendar year.